 The Rail Trail is rich in wildlife.
 Look for frog spawn amongst the watercress in the ditches during early spring.
 Freshwater Shrimps and Sticklebacks also make their home in the clear water.
 Wild Daffodil and Lesser Celendine brighten the banks by the old station whilst later in the year Red Campion, Foxglove and Dog Rose flower along the trail.
 Comfrey and Weld thrive in drier soils on top of the embankments.
 Thrushes, Redwing and Fieldfare feast on hawthorn berries during the winter.

 History of Wheelock Rail Trail

 After the railway closed in 1966 the track lay derelict for many years, gradually becoming more and more overgrown.
-Since February 2000 the Countryside Ranger Service have been working closely with the local community through the Wheelock Rail Trail Association to develop the track into a multi-user trail.
+The Countryside Ranger Service worked closely with the local community through the Wheelock Rail Trail Association to develop the track into a multi-user trail.

-The whole route has now been upgraded with improved access points, better surfacing and new information boards to provide a high quality facility for walkers, cyclists and horse riders alike.
+The whole route was upgraded with improved access points, better surfacing and new information boards to provide a high quality facility for walkers, cyclists and horse riders alike.
 The Trail forms part of Route 5 of the National Cycle Network, linking Middlewich with Alsager.